 I have been working on a fun project to make an exhibit for my local makerspace to take to events.
-I had a ton of spare ultrasonic sensors lying around so I decided to experiment with turning them into a musical instrument.
-This video shows the current progress.
+I had a ton of spare ultrasonic sensors lying around so I decided to experiment with turning them into a musical instrument using a Raspberry Pi running a software synth.

 The code is very simple.
 The Raspberry Pi is polling each sensor (with the help of an octasonic breakout board that I designed about a year ago) and translating the distance into a MIDI instruction (“note on” or “note off”).
 These MIDI instructions are then piped into the stdin of a fluidsynth process, which converts the MIDI instructions into music.

 This is my first exposure to MIDI and I love how simple it is to hack music.
 I’ll post an update once we have this project finished and mounted on a frame.